 Its purpose was to urge MPs to ‘avoid the UK crashing out of the EU without a deal on 29 March’.
 As the letter put it, ‘It is no exaggeration to suggest that this would be an academic, cultural and scientific setback from which it would take decades to recover.’

-I have read this letter, and the accompanying documents, carefully, and I have to say that I am bewildered by the degree of misrepresentation they contain.
+I have read this letter carefully, and I have to say that I am bewildered by the degree of misrepresentation it contains.
 We expect universities, above all, to be places that cultivate critical thinking, dispassionate analysis and respect for empirical evidence.
 This letter displays none of those things.
 To warn of taking ‘decades to recover’ from the effects of a so-called no-deal Brexit is to exaggerate wildly; and the solemn statement that this is ‘no exaggeration’ serves only to compound the absurdity.

 European research funding

 The main focus of the letter is on the effects of a no-deal Brexit on the ability of UK universities to receive European research funding.
 This comes to them, currently, under the ‘framework programme’ known as Horizon 2020.
 Like other spending programmes of the EU, Horizon 2020 runs on a seven-year basis; as its name suggests, it will continue until the end of 2020, when the entire EU budget cycle terminates and a new one begins.
 (For more details on the funding system, see my previous article: https://briefingsforbrexit.com/brexit-and-science-funding-what-exactly-is-the-problem/.)